tanvichakravarthy12/ai_assignment_5/search_algos/README.md

 - Heuristic Alpha-Beta Search
 - Monte Carlo Tree Search

-The algorithms are evaluated on two classic games:
+The algorithms are evaluated on a classic game:

 - Tic-Tac-Toe
-- Connect Four

 ## Structure